aronbeal/D7-Testing-with-Behat/slides.md

 </aside>

-##Optimization 2: Refactoring of means of internal storage to allow shared state
+##Optimization 2: Refactoring RawDrupalContext to allow shared state

 <aside class="notes" data-markdown>
 The second optimization we performed deals with shared state.
 We wanted to be able to have ANY context class running during a scenario be able to know what other nodes had been created by any other context class.
 In order to do this, we rewrote the internals of the RawDrupalContext class to be a more advanced static version - more advanced, because we wanted more flexibility with retrieving nodes we had created later during the scenario, and static, so that the containing data structures would no longer live on the instances of the contexts, with no knowledge of each other.
 Our revamping has all contexts adding their creations to a common pool.